micmejia/bible-dump/AMPC/1 Kings/1 Kgs 3.md

-But the people sacrificed [to God] in the high places [as the heathen did to their idols], for there was no house yet built to the [^a]Name of the Lord.
+But the people sacrificed [to God] in the high places [as the heathen did to their idols], for there was no house yet built to the Name of the Lord.